SawyerHood/auger-state/README.md

 # Overview

-An auger is a large drilled used to bore holes in the ground. `auger-state` lets your components drill down and subscribe only to parts of your global state. `auger-state` merges the benefits of a global app-level store and merges it with the performance of decentralized state management.
-It is designed with Typescript in mind so you get type-safely and solid auto complete when using it.
+An auger is a large drilled used to bore holes in the ground. `auger-state` lets your components drill down and subscribe only to parts of your global state. `auger-state` takes the benefits of a global app-level store and merges it with the performance of decentralized state management.
+It is designed with Typescript in mind so you get type-safely and solid auto complete without having to jump through hoops.

 At the moment `auger-state` is still experimental and the API will likely change.
 It isn't fully battle tested yet, so I would be cautious of using it in your hyper critical production app at this time.